jstewmc/rtf/README.md

 Once a document has been rendered (i.e., the document's `read()` or `load()` method has been called), it's style has been computed.
 Any changes to the document, like inserting or removing elements, will cause a re-render of the element's parent group.

-## Contributing

-Obviously, the biggest area that needs some love is control words and control symbols.
-This library supports a paltry few.
-I didn't really need many control words for my purposes.
-So, I didn't create them.
-However, I designed the library so control words and control symbols could be easily added.

-If you're interested in contributing, see [CONTRIBUTING.md](https://github.com/jstewmc/rtf/blob/master/CONTRIBUTING.md) for details.

 ## Author

 Jack Clayton - [clayjs0@gmail.com](mailto:clayjs0@gmail.com)